Skip to main content

 “This is impossibly possible!” he raged, his crown flickering between existing and not existing.
 “I am the sovereign of nothing that is everything!
 I cannot be made to exist in non-existence!”

-Nullius Rex was yanked into a state of existing non-existence while not existing in existence, his Void Crown dissolving into a crown of everything that was nothing, which the Bizarro heroes immediately recognized as the “worst crown of best nothingness.”
+Nullius Rex was yanked into a state of existing non-existence while not existing in existence, his Void Crown dissolving into a crown of everything that was nothing, which the Reverso heroes immediately recognized as the “worst crown of best nothingness.”

 “No… yes… maybe?” he cried, now looking like a very confused physicist wearing a crown made of crystallized possibility.
 “I was the King of Nothing that was Everything!”